 Ten years ago, I moved into a new house.
-Well, the house itself wasn’t new, in fact it was 50 years old, but it was new to me.
-Anyway, every evening at around midnight, I would hear what I came to find out were two opossums running around in the space between first floor ceiling and second floor.
+Well, the house itself wasn’t new, in fact, it was 50 years old, but it was new to me.
+Anyway, every evening at around midnight, I would hear what I came to find out was two opossums running around in the space between the first-floor ceiling and the second floor.
 They sounded angry and aggressive, perhaps even fighting with each other.
 After many nights of hearing these sounds, which completely terrified me, I decided that I couldn’t take it anymore.
 So, I got in touch with an exterminator to come in and check things out.

 Now let me be clear on my interpretation of what happened with the car: I believe that miracles can come to us in times of desperation as a result of our own earnest efforts in partnership with the wonderful workings of God and/or the Universe.
 Had I not applied my foot to that break with all of my might, I’m not sure that the powers at be would have come to my aid.
 I took action, and where my actions perhaps fell short of what was needed to prevent injury or loss of life, a higher power stepped in.
 Therefore, in my opinion, equally important to prayer is the need for us to take responsibility for our own lives.

 That being said, I believe that indeed, miracles can happen through prayer.
 Sometimes when we, as human beings, feel the most powerless and helpless, we can only pray.
 In our humble experience, prayer can spark the flame that ignites the powerful force of miracle into our lives in the most desperate of times.